ghbrown/oden_print/readme.md

 ## How it works

 The script sends files and print commands to an Oden workstation over a multiplexed SSH connection.
-Multiplexing allows you to authenaticate once, even if you don't have a keypair.
+Multiplexing allows you to authenticate once, even if you don't have a key pair.

 ## Miscellaneous